Superimposed

 a pattern printed on a piece of transparent acetate sheet is laid over

-a second one (background pattern), the combination of the two patterns
+a second one (background pattern), the combination of both patterns

 can create an interference pattern called “moiré”.